rahzex/AndroCrypt/README.md

 # AndroCrypt(Beta)
   An Android App to Create Encrypted File vault and store data securely.

  This App is in Beta Stage.
 Feel Free to Try it out :-)
+## Notes:
+ Encrypted files will be stored under the folder named "AndroCrypt".
+Afrer decryption files with be inside "Decrypted Files" folder.
+ *These limitation will be removed very soon...

 ## Algorithms Used
 1. AES